kengz/sheep-tinderbot/README.md

-# Sherry's-tinderbot
+# Sheep-tinderbot
-A tinder bot for Sherry.
+A tinder bot for sheep.
 Just for fun.

 ## Installation
 Make sure you have Node, npm and git installed.